Yedelo/chattriggers-asm/README.md

 Although ASM is powerful, try not to use it at all.
 It can be both risky (and produce weird code) and needs a game restart when other people want to install your module.
 It can also be frustrating and risky for your sanity.

 Before trying to learn ASM, please learn the basics of java bytecode.
-There are many guides for doing so such as `[this](https://dzone.com/articles/introduction-to-java-bytecode).
+There are many guides for doing so such as [this](https://dzone.com/articles/introduction-to-java-bytecode) (although I haven't checked it).

 ## How it goes